 Art galleries and museums abound at Winter Park which rolls out its best artsy offerings along Park Avenue.
-You can shop, lunch and stroll around Central Park where the Autumn Art Festival takes place annually and offers free admission.
+You can shop, lunch, and stroll around the park where the Autumn Art Festival takes place annually and offers free admission.
 Free movie nights are also held at the park on the second Thursday of each month.

 See a famous car cruise

 Old Town at Kissimmee offers free entertainment every night of the week.
 Make the most of nightly shows on the main stage and weekly car cruise-ins.
 Old Town also has great shopping, and family-friendly rides like the new 86-foot-high Ferris wheel imported all the way from Italy.
 For old-fashioned arcade games or a few games on some brand-new ones, head to Old Town’s family fun center which has 50+ video and skill games.
 What’s more, it’s completely free to get in!

 Cheap things to do in Central East Florida

 Florida’s east coast is home to some of the best beaches in the state.
 The top contenders here are Daytona Beach, Cape Canaveral, and Cocoa Beach to name just a few.
 Surf is the word in these beachy locales – Cocoa Beach’s Ron Jon Surf Shop stays open 24 hours a day, 365 days a year.
 Also big on the agenda are Daytona Beach classics like the fun-packed boardwalk and the NASCAR headquarters which hosts speed-inspired events like the Daytona 500 and the Coke Zero 400.
 Further down the coast are wildlife reserves where you’ll see bald eagles, manatees, and alligators.